digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/data-sources/elasticsearch.md

 title: Elasticsearch
 ---

-ToolJet allows you to connect to your Elasticsearch cluster to perform data read/write operations and execute various queries.
+JumpStart allows you to connect to your Elasticsearch cluster to perform data read/write operations and execute various queries.

 ## Connection

-To connect to an Elasticsearch data source in ToolJet, you can either click the **+ Add new data source** button on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page in the ToolJet dashboard.
+To connect to an Elasticsearch data source in JumpStart, you can either click the **+ Add new data source** button on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page in the JumpStart dashboard.

 :::info
-Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please **whitelist** our IP.
+Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please **whitelist** our IP.
 :::

 To connect to your Elasticsearch cluster, the following details are required: